BlenderCN-Org/sculpting-defaults/README.md

 * Set the View Lens to 100
 * Set the Grab Brush Strength to 0.1
 * Set the Scrape/Peaks Brush to MAX
+* Set the Dynotopo Detail Size to 8